Dental Implants London

 So, when it comes to a procedure that involves dental implant surgery, why wouldn’t you want a dental implantologist to treat you?
 A dentist with additional training, who specialises in the surrounding tissues of where the dental implant is placed.

 As a patient, you’ll want to know that you have highly trained professionals on your side, who have plenty of experience in inserting dental implants into the jawbone and fitting prosthetic teeth.
 Successful dental implant treatment is a team effort, with contributions from various specialists.

 For example, periodontists can help to assess the gum tissue and how it connects with the bone underneath, where the implant will be inserted.
 Maxillofacial surgeons may be called upon if bone grafts are required.
 Implantologists, or prosthodontists, can carefully design replacement teeth and their positioning to achieve the best results.

 At The Dental Centre, you can be confident that you’re in safe hands when you come to us for dental implants in London.
 We will guide you through every step of the implant process, ensuring you receive the best dental care for your needs.

 How Are Implants Used?
 What Is The Procedure?

-The procedure for placing the dental implant is a minor surgical one which most patients have under a local anaesthetic.
+The procedure for placing dental implants in London is a minor surgical one which most patients have under a local anaesthetic.
 However if you are especially nervous of the dentist then we can provide oral sedation to help you relax during the entire procedure.